RoboCup-RSVRL/RoboCup2019RVRL_Demo/README.md

 Select one launch file and spawn the server application.
 Then goto the next section "Run the robot controller".

-### Launch the gazebo server and robots 1: maze_3levels.launch
+### Launch the gazebo server and robots (Case 1): two-levels.launch
-This world has 3 levels and one pioneer3at robot.
+This world has 2 levels, 4 pioneer3at robots, and 4 victims including 2 hot victims.
 Each level dimension is 10m x 10m.
-The lowest level and the middle level is connected by a 30 degree slope.
-The 30 deglee slope dimension is 3m holizontal length and about 1.7m high.
-The middle level and the top level is connected by a 20 degree slope.
+The lowest level and the top level are connected by a 20 degree slope.
 The 20 deglee slope dimension is 3m holizontal length and about 1.1m high.
 The pioneer3at robot can climb the 30 degree slope, but pioneer2dx cannot.
-How about a crowler robot?

     At terminal 1:

-    $ cd ~/RoboCup2019RVRL_Practice
+    $ cd ~/RoboCup2019RVRL_Demo
     $ . setup.bash
-    $ roslaunch rvrl_setup maze-3levels.launch
+    $ roslaunch rvrl_setup two-levels.launch

-### Launch the gazebo server and robots 2: pre_outdoor_1.launch
+### Launch the gazebo server and robots (Case 2): pre_outdoor_1.launch
 This world includes the RoboCup WCS 2018 pre_outdoor_1 world and 5 type robots.

     At terminal 1:

-    $ cd ~/RoboCup2019RVRL_Practice
+    $ cd ~/RoboCup2019RVRL_Demo
     $ . setup.bash
     $ roslaunch rvrl_setup pre_outdoor_1.launch